A day trip to Kamakura

 Further on is the complex’s main building, which you can go inside and walk around the balcony.
 From the far side, you get a wonderful vantage point of the beautiful zen garden.

-If you have the time or the inclination, there are a couple of others paths you can follow within the Kencho-ji grounds that will take you to smaller shrines and viewpoints in the hills.
+If you have the time or the inclination, there are a couple of other paths you can follow within the Kencho-ji grounds that will take you to smaller shrines and viewpoints in the hills.
 They are a lovely way to see a bit more of the natural environment here.

 Tours to Kamakura